sifive/wake/doc/tutorial.md

 keyword `here` expands to the directory of the wake file.
 The second argument to `sources` is a regular expression to select which files to return.
 We've used ``` `` ```s here which define regular expression literals.
 These literals are similar to strings with escapes disabled.
-If we expressed this using `""`s we would have to write `".*\\.h"`.
-In addition, regular expression literals are type-checked to see if they describe legal regular expressions.
+If we expressed this as a `String` using `""`s we would have to write `".*\\.h"` and it would require a function call to convert it to a regular expression.
+In addition, the parser verifies that regular expression literals are legal.

 Note that source files are those files tracked by git.
 Wake will never return built files from a call to `sources`, helping repeatability.